jerilkuriakose/Website-Prediction/README.md

 # Website-Prediction
-This project is predictiong whether a given website is a e-Commerce website or not
+This project is predicting whether a given website is a e-Commerce website or not

 ## Dependencies
 * scrapy